 In conclusion, perhaps you will allow me to express my opinion that in this matter it is now a fight to the finish.
-Within the next few years you will either become subjects of a servile State, exceeding in powers anything known in history, quite possibly well-fed and secure in the days of chattel slavery and resented their freedom -or you will, but only by means of the greatest struggle in history, have achieved all these things, together with freedom - freedom of speech, freedom of action, immense leisure, immense opportunity.
+Within the next few years you will either become subjects of a servile State, exceeding in powers anything known in history, quite possibly well-fed and even secure-just as many slaves were well-fed and secure in the days of chattel slavery and resented their Serfdom-or you will, but only by means of the greatest struggle in history, have achieved all these things, together with freedom freedom of speech, freedom of action, immense leisure, immense opportunity.

 No one is going to get these things for you.
-You must choose whether you want them, and if you decide that you do, you must take action without a moment's delay.
+You must choose whether you want them, and if you decide that you do, you must take action almost without a moment's delay.